DanBrown47/ThirdEye/README.md

 # the-third-eye-web

+The project was created by
+> Ankiet Mishra
+> Dhanush PN
+> Danwnad NS
+> Nirmal George
+> Swasthik Shetty

 # Front End
 >  A webapp to add or dectect the suspicious persons.
 >  Make front end a little creative one